aphalo/yoctopuce/README.md

 the functions from the Python library calling them through the “bridge” provided.
-As no wrapper R functions are used, at least in principle, R package ‘yoctopuce’ should give always access to all the functions available in the installed version of the yocotpuce Python library, even in the future.
+As no wrapper R functions are used, at least in principle, R package ‘yoctopuce’ should give always access to all the functions available in the installed version of the ‘yoctopuce’ Python library, even in the future.

 ## Package ‘reticulate’